EricZinda/docsproto/devhowto/devhowtoImplementPredication.md

             new_state = state.SetX(x, item)
             yield new_state
 ~~~
-Note that `SetX` returns a new instance of the state object when we set `x` to a value and that is what gets returned.
-This is important because it allows our solver to pass around the state objects to predications and not worry about them getting changed.
+Note that `folder_n_of` `yields` the new instance of the state object we get when we set `x` to a value.
+This behavior (enforced by the`State` object) will allow our solver to pass around the same state objects to predications multiple times and get fresh values bound to the variables.
+It can rely on a particular `State` object not being changed, even after it has been  passed to a predication.
-Note that our predication returns the new instance of the state object that it gets from `SetX`.

 Now we can run code and call our first predication:
 ~~~